malenkiki/slug/README.md

 echo $s; // toString available, give "some-string"
 ```

+### Add custom rules

-You can add your own rules:
+You can add your own rules to replace some chars:

 ```php
 use \Malenki\Slug;